Wildhoney/Snapshot.js/README.md

 Snapshot is also tremendously fast because of its use of Socket.io and Crossfilter.
 Snapshot listens for events to change the state of the collection of models, and fires another event to let the client know the snapshot was updated.
 Crossfilter allows Snapshot to quickly slice and dice models &ndash; in the example, slicing and dicing takes 0-1 milliseconds for 1,000 models.

-Since Snapshot uses Node.js, the browser support is that of Socket.io, which is essentially means Snapshot supports Internet Explorer 5.5+.
+Since Snapshot uses Node.js, the browser support is that of Socket.io, which essentially means Snapshot supports Internet Explorer 5.5+.

+ <h3>Example</h3>

+ * Browser connects to Snapshot on Node.js server;
+ * Snapshot emits `snapshot/default/contentUpdated` with first page's 50 models;
+ * Browser changes increments the page number;
+ * Snapshot emits `snapshot/default/contentUpdated` with second page's 50 models;
+ * Browser applies filter to select only red items;
+ * Snapshot emits `snapshot/default/contentUpdated` to supply second page's red models;
+ * Browser sorts the models by their colour;
+ * Snapshot emits `snapshot/default/contentUpdated` to supply second page's red models ordered globally by colour;

 Quick Start
 -----------